Depajo/Lotto-App/README.md

 ## Features

 Write seven numbers to Lotto Application.
 You can enter numbers one by one or all number to commandline.
-If you change in `Main.jav` variable `Static final int LOTTO_NUMBER_COUNT`value, then the number of numbers to be draw change.
+If you change in `Main.java` variable `Static final int LOTTO_NUMBER_COUNT`value, then the number of numbers to be draw change.

 ## How to start using
 Downlad Lotto-App folder and open commandline and go to src folder.
 Then you have to run